-Regionally, the deformational events formed large structures with distinct implications for the occurrence and structural control of pegmatites in the Aracuaí District, such as the Salinas Synclinorium, the Lagoa Nova Anticline, and the Minas Novas-Aracuaí-Itinga Corridor (Figure 7-4).
-The axial zone of the Salinas Synclinorium shows the best-preserved section of the Salinas Formation, comprising non-deformed to weakly deformed metawacke, metapelite and metaconglomerate, metamorphosed in the biotite and garnet zones of the low greenschist facies.
-This low-grade metasedimentary section reaches up to 2 km in thickness, with no evidence of pegmatite along the synclinorium keel.
-However, a Li-rich pegmatite cluster, including SRP bodies, was recently found to the east of the Salinas Synclinorium, along the andalusite-cordierite-bearing, low-pressure/hightemperature metamorphic zone of the Curralinho Pegmatite Field (Figure 7-4).
-In the case of the Lagoa Nova Anticline, although there are LCT pegmatites emplaced along its structural surfaces, no SRP was yet found there, much probably due to the rather unfavorable pressure-temperature conditions of the regional and contact metamorphisms (between the medium PT (MP/MT) and intermediate PT (IP/IT) regimes).
-The Minas Novas-Aracuaí-Itinga Corridor, in turn, plays a special role in the understanding of the structural control and the most favourable pressure-temperature conditions for the SRP occurrence in the Araçuaí Pegmatite District.
+SRP was yet found there, probably due to the rather unfavorable pressure-temperature conditions of the regional and contact metamorphisms (between the medium PT [MP/MT] and intermediate PT [IP/IT] regimes).
+The Minas Novas-Araçuaí-Itinga Corridor, in turn, plays a special role in the understanding of the structural control and the most favourable pressure-temperature conditions for the SRP occurrence in the Araçuaí Pegmatite District.
 That corridor has been characterized as a flower-shaped transpressive (during D1) to transtensive (during D2) structure (Pedrosa-Soares et al., 1993, 1996; Alkmim et al., 2006) with the S1 foliation dipping to SE in the NW flank, and to NW in the SE flank (Figure 7-4).
 In the Itinga Pegmatite Field, the S1 schistosity and S2 spaced cleavage show NE-trending strikes, with the S1 schistosity dipping to NW and the S2 cleavage dipping to SE (if they have not been disturbed by later deformations, i.e., DG and DNt).
 The S1 foliation, as well as the S2 spaced cleavage and other brittle surfaces (i.e., the flat-lying and subvertical joints) host many Li-rich pegmatites, with the thicker SRP bodies generally emplaced in more open surfaces of brittle structures.

 The regional metamorphism associated with the S1 schistosity gradually increases from southwest to northeast along the corridor, reaching c.
 3.5 kbar at c.
-550 °C at the andalusite-cordierite zone in the Piauí river valley, where the contact metamorphism was imposed by G4 granitic intrusions also under relatively low-pressure conditions.
-All those tectono-metamorphic and magmatic features favourable to SRP occurrence characterize the Itinga Pegmatite Field where several of the most important spodumene deposits already found in Brazil are located, such as those of the CBL and Sigma, and the SRP deposits of MGLIT.
+550°C at the andalusite-cordierite zone in the Piauí river valley, where the contact metamorphism was imposed by G4 granitic intrusions, also under relatively low-pressure conditions.
+All those tectono-metamorphic and magmatic features favourable to SRP occurrence characterize the Itinga Pegmatite Field, where several of the most important spodumene deposits already found in Brazil are located, such as those of the CBL and Sigma, and the SRP deposits of MGLIT.

-7.3 Mineralization Model
+7.3 Prospective-Exploration Model